-David Cook (and yes, he is the winner of American Idol’s Seventh Season) certainly knows his way around a good song.
-His first album, Analog Heart, came out pre-Idol, and his last album, Digital Vein, nicely book-ended that chapter of Cook’s career.
-With Chromance (2018), he started fresh.
+David continues to find success, not only for himself, but also as a writer for other artists and touring throughout the world.
+2018 brought an exciting new EP from Cook – Chromance.
 “I was a ‘rock’ guy, but the further away I’ve gotten from that, the more I’ve opened up and found inspiration in the peripherals.
 I wouldn’t have had the courage earlier in my career, but now I have the confidence to go after the sound I want.”
-A fan of both Massive Attack and Nine Inch Nails, Cook always admired how they pushed the envelope and brought pop elements in to rock music.
+A fan of both Massive Attack and Nine Inch Nails, Cook always admired how they pushed the envelope and brought pop elements into rock music.
 “I used them as a bedrock for Chromance and how I wanted the record to feel.”

-If putting out his 2018 EP wasn’t enough to keep Cook busy, that same year he headed to the Great White Way for his Broadway debut in KINKY BOOTS as Charlie Price.
+If putting out his 2018 EP wasn’t enough to keep Cook busy, that same year he headed to the Great White Way for his Broadway debut as Charlie Price in KINKY BOOTS.
 “I’ve had conversations about finding creative outlets outside of being a musician, but the timing was never right.”
 While Cook was excited for his first starring role, he was also aware the message behind KINKY BOOTS was timely and relevant.
 “I was honored to be part of the show and get to work with so many amazing people.
 I love the collaborative aspect of theatre too, the idea of being part of a creative team and working it out in front of an audience each night.”

 Cook is well aware and grateful for the breaks American Idol has brought his way and for the opportunities he continues to have.
 He has no plans to slow it down.
 “I love creative endeavors.
 I like starting with nothing and then finishing with something that didn’t exist before.
 That’s my favorite thing about creating new music.
 I love being able to put something artistic out in the world for people to enjoy.”